42-mraasvel/web-server/documentation/readme/README.md

 ### 1. Writing a configuration file

-A configuration file can optionally be given to the webserver as argument.
+A configuration file can optionally be given to the web server as argument.
 See above for syntax and all configuration options.

 If not specified, a default configuration is used instead.